extenda/actions/cloud-deploy/README.md

 ### Kubernetes Deployment as internal service

 An internal Kubernetes gRPC service that doesn't use IAM security.
+The request timeout has been increased from the default 300s to 900s.
 This service will only be available on the internal domain.

 ```yaml
 kubernetes: